mfnsvrtm/snake-game/README.md

   It's UI agnostic and single threaded. `Game` is the main class.
 - `model` contains immutable classes that used to describe game state.
   `Game` uses these classes as part of its public API.
-- `threading` contains multithreading related classes. `ThreadedGame` being the primary one.
+- `concurrent` contains multithreading & concurrency related classes.
+  `ConcurrentGame` being the primary one.
 It's a wrapper around `Game` that sets up 2  threads (game thread and food thread) and manages communication between these and the main thread.